 This decision-making process is designed to identify hazards, assess the degree of risk, and determine the best course of action.
 These hazards could be weather, runway conditions, pilots with low time, and much more.

-Another set of hazards that are not considered as often are the hazardous attitudes of a pilot.
-The FAA has clearly defined them as: anti-authority, impulsivity, invulnerability, macho, and resignation.
-If you find yourself with these attitudes or thoughts, it is recommended to recognize it as hazardous and state the antidote to remedy the situation.
+Another set of hazards that are not considered as often is the hazardous attitudes of a pilot.
+The FAA has clearly defined them as anti-authority, impulsivity, invulnerability, macho, and resignation.
+If you find yourself with these attitudes or thoughts, it is recommended to recognize them as hazardous and state the antidote to remedy the situation.

 - Anti–authority.
 This is the teenage equivalent of “don’t tell me what to do” attitude.
 The rules are there for a reason, the notams are there for a reason, for pilots and student pilots to follow.
 The antidote for this is, “Follow the rules, they are usually right”.

 - Impulsivity.
 This is the “act first, think later” attitude.
 Acting impulsively is not safe and can put you or yourself at risk.
 The antidote for this is, “Not so fast.
 Think first.”